 Reluctantly, Roman released her.
 She ran out of the alley, and as Maebhe lowered herself into the sewer, she heard Dinara’s alarmed voice calling out to the guards: “Guards, help!
 I was just accosted by orinians in the theater!
 Yes, they’re inside— if you go around, I’m sure you can cut them off!”

 Roman dropped into the water after Maebhe.
 He pulled the grate carefully back into place, then grinned at the assembled group.
-“Well, that’s the hard part done.
-That wasn’t so bad.”
+“Well, that wasn’t so bad.”

 Distracting the prison guards was easy.
-All Dinara had to do was throw a bit of a fuss, lead them in circles around the theater’s inner maze, and insist that they’d run into her as she was leaving her dressing room, that she certainly was not making this all up.
-Several had recognized her from the performance the other night, so not once did they question her presence, nor her involvement.
+All Dinara had to do was throw a bit of a fuss, lead them in circles around the theater’s inner maze, and insist that they’d run into her as she was leaving her dressing room, that she certainly was not making this all up, that she’d never do such a thing.
+Not that they even suspected her.
+Sever had recognized her from her performance, so they treated her presence at the theater like it was perfectly normal – to be expected, even..

-It was over in under an hour, the guards spreading out to cover the rest of the islands, convinced the group had somehow made it into and then out of the theater.
+It was over in under an hour, the guards spreading out to cover the rest of the islands.
 Still, Dinara took much longer than that to make it back to Ivey’s.
 Truth be told, she dragged her feet.
 She’d realized, while she’d been waiting in that alley, how terrifying this situation was.
 She’d also realized that she didn’t want to be a part of it.

 Unity, which Dinara had always believed to be good, was rounding up orinians without cause.
 The people were talking about war, and if this sort of thing kept up, it might happen.
 And Roman…Roman had secrets she couldn’t begin to guess at.
 Secrets she didn’t want to guess at.
-This was already more than she wanted to know and more than she knew how to be a part of.
+This was already more than she wanted to know and more than she knew what to do with.

 “Oh, sorry,” Roman said.
 He stepped back to let her in, and Dinara saw that his arm had been bandaged.
 A bruise was forming around one eye, but other than that, he seemed unharmed.
 Dinara slipped inside, and Roman shut the door behind her.